H2O Outdoors

 John Longhill - Middle Park Conservation District

-Kendra Fuller - Executive Director, Blue River Watershed Group
+Executive Director, Blue River Watershed Group

 Kendra earned a degree in Architectural Engineering from Cal Poly and soon after joined a field research and trail building crew in the Salmon-Challis National Forest.
-During her time with the trail building crew, Kendra learned just how heavily managed these remote and wild places actually are - this sparked her desire to share her passion for the environment with others.
+During her time with the trail building crew, Kendra learned just how heavily managed these remote and wild places actually are – this sparked her desire to share her passion for the environment with others.
 Following this spark, Kendra became a director and facilitator of outdoor environmental education.
-After a decade of teaching and directing programming regarding water management, she is beyond excited to become a steward of her local watershed.

-Troy Wineland - Water Commissioner
+Troy Wineland

 Troy is a Colorado native with a deep-rooted passion for our state’s most precious resource.
 He is Water Commissioner for the Blue River Basin, and earned both his BA and MS in Environmental Studies from the University of Colorado where he focused on water science and policy.
 Troy worked as a hydrologist for the US Forest Service for nine years, primarily on the Dillon Ranger District of the White River National Forest.
 He is an incorrigible volunteer, a habitual board member, and a self-professed, serial water wonk!
-When not administering the surface and ground waters of Summit County, Troy enjoys time: with his children, in the company of family / friends, out in the forest, cooking, reading...and reveling in the countless beneficial uses of water !

-H2O Outdoors Travel Options
+Travel Options

 Eastern Slope Shuttle

-T-Rex Parking Lot
+T-Rex Parking Lot:

-I-70 and Morrison Road (Hwy 40)
+Location: I-70 and Morrison Road – Hwy 40

-(North East corner of Intersection)
+Golden, CO (North East corner of Intersection)

 Pick-up: 9:30am, Wednesday, November 1